aplai168/database-structures/README.md

   * [ ] Optimize the algorithm and the data structure to return the set of words as quickly as possible
     * Your priority for this task is to optimize for time complexity, but do try to avoid wasted space in your solution
     * You can assume you have all the time required to do preprocessing on a dictionary of English words
+- [ ] Advanced [`graph`][Graph] work using [node.js][nodejs] (see section below)

+### Advanced Graphs with Node.js

+For this exercise you will work with adjacency list representations of graphs using node.js.
+You can find out if node is installed on the computer you're working on by entering `which node` into the terminal.
+If node is installed you will see the path to the node binary, otherwise you'll see a blank line.
+If necessary, [install node][nodejs] on the computer you're working on.

+  * [ ] Familiarize yourself with [Adajency Lists][adjacencyList] and [Adjacency Matrices][adjacencyMatrix]

 ## Resources